 About

-Born and raised in Littleton, Colorado, Cody Weston Cheadle is a passionate composer, clarinetist, and educator with a deep-rooted love for music and the outdoors.
-His musical journey began early, with Musikgarten from birth to age three, followed by classical piano studies at age five, including theory and composition.
-At age ten, he took up the clarinet, which quickly became his primary instrument and musical voice.
+Cody’s musical journey began early, with Musikgarten from birth to age three, followed by classical piano studies at age five, including theory and composition.
+At age ten, he took up the clarinet, which quickly became his primary instrument.

 Throughout high school, Cody was highly involved in concert and marching bands, and expanded his repertoire by learning to play the Great Highland Bagpipe.
 He continued his musical education at the University of Northern Colorado, studying clarinet with Lauren Jacobson and Jason Shafer, and composition with Paul Elwood.
-During his time at UNC, he also served as drum major for three years and earned a Bachelor’s of Music degree with an emphasis in Composition in 2022.
+During his time at UNC, he also served as drum major for three years and served the bands under the direction of Dr. Kenneth Singleton, Dr. Richard Mayne, and Dr. Wesley Broadnax and ultimately earned a Bachelors of Music with an emphasis in Composition in 2022.
+Cody went on to complete his Masters of Music in Composition from the University of Delaware in 2024, where he studied under Dr. Jennifer Barker and Dr. Yoshiaki Onishi.

 My Music